MaryamAsgarinezhad/obsidian/LLM/Session3- Transformer encoder-decoder.md

 ![[Pasted image 20241230181255.png]]

+Only encoder transformers have bidirectional attention.

 -------

 Comparison:

-1. Encoders: In these models, attention is applied in the encoding phase.
+1. Encoders: In these models, attention is applied in the encoding phase to the CLS and MASK tokens.

 ![[Pasted image 20250104193215.png]]
 - Types of BERT: